FlowWest/wqxWeb/README.md

 wqxWeb is in early development, and we hope to streamline the installation process among other components in the near future.

+## Usage

+wqxWeb exports a function for each of the endpoints provided by the WQX Web API.
+The current release makes no attempt at the creating a "workflow", but future iterations will hopefully see the integration of function compositions and the `%>%` operator.

+In order to use this service, you must be registered with the CDX and have created a private key.
+More information on these steps [#](here).

 ## Details

 Currently the R package wraps a python package `wqxtools` with mirror functions that allow the